Click to zoom

 Why this change matters

 Meta isn’t just shipping a new feature; it’s folding conversational intent into the personalization engine.
 Historically, recommendation systems leaned on likes, follows, shares and passive viewing behavior.
 Those signals are blunt instruments — they tell you taste, not urgency.
 Toss in AI chat interactions and you get a different class of signal: explicit questions, planning clues and momentary needs that standard metrics often miss.
+That shift — from passive behavioral signals to conversational intent signals — is the part that should make you sit up.

 How the update works (high-level)